 Collegiate Student & New Teacher Academy Information

-The Academy takes place on Tuesday, July 20 and includes sessions on diverse topics from several master Missouri teachers.
-Lunch is also provided and will be attended by several master teachers to continue the discussions of the day.
-Tuesday lunch is complimentary; just sign up through the registration form.
+The Academy takes place on Tuesday, July 19 and includes sessions on diverse topics from several master Missouri teachers.
+Specific sessions will be posted at a later time, please check back!

-Contact Vicky Scott (VickyScott@missouristate.edu) if you have any questions.
+Contact Erin Plisco (email@example.com) if you have any questions.

 We Survived.
 So Can You!

 Early career teachers will serve as resource experts in this panel discussion of how to survive and thrive in the first year of teaching.